fawazahmed0/quran-videos/README.md

 ---
 #### Details:
 This project is about publishing Quran recitation videos with subtitles in every language at youtube using [Free Quran-API](https://github.com/fawazahmed0/quran-api).

+#### How it works:
-Everything is done automatically by a program which will generate and upload the videos to youtube daily.
+Everything is done automatically by a [program](https://github.com/fawazahmed0/quran-videos/blob/main/hardcodesub.js) which will generate and upload the videos to youtube daily.